We just want to get to know you

 Surprisingly, the result is that other possibilities such as partner search, the search for people with similar interests and the extended display of information about themselves 2006 are still classified as very low.

-At the time, the users also saw the advantage of sharing just enough information about themselves to have enough “fun” on Facebook.
-However, they were not very concerned about the release of this information.
-The argument for this was the selection that each user made in the run-up to the information message.
+In addition, even then, users saw the advantage of providing just enough information about themselves to have enough “fun” on Facebook to be able to have.
+However, they were little concerned about the release of this information.
+The argument for this was the selection made by each user in advance of the information notification.

 More knowledge - PDF download, eCourse on demand or personal advice